Artist Management Blog Logo

 I believed that music created by AI was the cliché EDM build with a speeding up kick drum, a drop with a wall of synths and chipmunk vocals untastefully panned to each side of the stereo spectrum, auto-tune so aggressive that you can't even make out the lyrics.
 In fact, this is exactly what early Suno tracks sounded like when I first tried Suno in 2024.

 But only about a year later, AI models had become exponentially more sophisticated.
-By the end of 2025, Suno had finished ingesting the entire catalog of music available on the internet, and I became aware that my previous assumptions no longer held weight.
-The landscape had drastically changed and I knew something was off when I started hearing AI-generated tracks that I couldn't distinguish from human-made music.
+By the end of 2025, the landscape had drastically changed and I knew something was off when I started hearing AI-generated tracks that I couldn't distinguish from human-made music.
+My previous assumptions no longer held weight.

-So I gave myself a challenge: could I use AI to write a song about something deeply human?
-Something that required real emotional weight?
+So I gave myself a challenge: could I use AI to write a song that would genuinely move someone?
+Not just sound emotional, but actually make a human feel something real?
 I chose one of the hardest topics I could think of.

-Before I say any more, I'll let you hear the song:
+Before I say any more, I'll let you hear the song.
+I'll walk through exactly how I made it afterward:

 Listen to the Song